influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/cli_client.md

 kapacitor define <TASK_ID> -file <PATH_TO_TEMPLATE_FILE> (-no-reload)
 ```

+This form of the `define` command requires a new or existing task identifier
+provided immediately after the `define` token.
+If the identifier does not yet
+exist in Kapacitor a new task will be created.
+If the identifier already exists
+the existing task will be updated.
+A path to the file defining the template,
+database and retention policy and variables is required and provided through the
+`-file` argument.
+The optional boolean argument `-no-reload` will prevent
+reloading the task into memory.
+The default behavior is to reload an updated
+task.

 **Example 32 &ndash; Defining a new Task - with a descriptor file**

 ```